Higgs and Nambu-Goldstone modes in a spin-1 $XY$ model with long-range interactions: Conclusion

 \section{Conclusion}

-By means of the mean-field and quantum-field-theoretical approaches, we have analytically investigated the collective excitations in the $XY$ ferromagnetic ordered phase of the spin-1 \textit{XY} model with a quadratic Zeeman term and the long-range interaction that decays with distance $r$ as $\propto r^{-\alpha}$.
-For the specific case of $\alpha=3$ and two dimensions, which corresponds to Rydberg-atom experiments, we found that the excitation energy of the Higgs mode exhibits a linear dispersion, whereas the dispersion of the NG mode becomes proportional to the square root of the momentum.
+By means of the mean-field and quantum-field-theoretical approaches, we have analytically investigated the collective excitations in the $XY$-ferromagnetic ordered phase of the spin-1 $XY$ model with a quadratic Zeeman term and the long-range interaction that decays with distance $r$ as $\propto r^{-\alpha}$.
+For the specific case of $\alpha=3$ and two dimensions, which corresponds to Rydberg-atom experiments, we found that the excitation energy of the Higgs mode exhibits a linear dispersion with a finite-energy gap, whereas the dispersion of the NG mode becomes proportional to the square root of the momentum.
 Furthermore, our analysis revealed that long-range interaction significantly suppresses the Beliaev damping of the Higgs mode near the critical point to the disordered phase.
 These results suggest that the Higgs mode can be detected as a long-lived oscillation of the order parameter.
 We proposed a specific protocol to experimentally create and probe the Higgs mode as such an oscillation.

 In the present paper, we focused on the homogeneous system.
-However, given the high controllability of the spatial configuration of Rydberg-atom arrays, it will be interesting to explore effects of the spatial inhomogeneity on the Higgs mode, e.g., the possibility of the presence of Higgs bound states theoretically predicted for the short-range interaction~\cite{Nakayama2015}.
+However, given the high controllability of the spatial configuration of Rydberg-atom arrays, it will be interesting to explore effects of the spatial inhomogeneity on the Higgs mode.
+One interesting possibility is the study of the Higgs mode in the ferromagnetic phase of the spin-$1/2$ $XY$ model under a staggered magnetic field~\cite{Chen2023} near the quantum phase transition to the disordered phase.
+It will be also interesting to explore Higgs bound states in the presence of local distortions of the spin-exchange interactions that have been theoretically predicted for the case of the short-range interaction~\cite{Nakayama2015,Danshita2017}.